Artian-Techs/adonis-breadcrumbs/docs/guide/dynamic_titles.md

 # Dynamic titles

-If your routes use route model binding, dynamic titles are an excellent choice, as it will abstract a lot of logic for you.
+Dynamic titles are an excellent choice for routes using route model bindings, as it will abstract a lot of logic.

 ## Define dynamic titles